mbauer599/Ansible-Tor/README.md

 # ansible_tor
 Ansible playbooks to build a tor relay or bridge.
+Also includes a log script for logging system boot through cron as well as weekly reboots.